turingH/aera-v3-audit/cheat_list.md

 ### Guardian Submission Permissions
 100. () `setGuardianRoot` is restricted by `requiresAuth`, so only the owner assigns each guardian's allowed operations.
 See `BaseVault.sol` lines 154-156.
+101. () Each Merkle leaf hashes `target`, `selector`, `value`, hook addresses and optional callback data (see `BaseVault.sol` lines 608-624).
+This binds the exact call context to the owner's approved root.
-101. () `_executeSubmit` verifies every non-static operation against the guardian's Merkle root before calling it; static calls use `staticcall` and cannot modify state.
-See `BaseVault.sol` lines 382-418.
+102. () `_executeSubmit` verifies every non-static operation with `_verifyOperation`; only calls included in the guardian's root are executed.
+Static calls use `staticcall` and cannot modify state.
+See `BaseVault.sol` lines 382-418 and 608-640.
+103. () Because guardians cannot change their root, they cannot add arbitrary calls.
+Any attempt to submit an unapproved operation fails proof verification.
-102. () `_enforceDailyLoss` checks that `newLoss <= maxDailyLossInNumeraire` before returning.
+104. () `_enforceDailyLoss` checks that `newLoss <= maxDailyLossInNumeraire` before returning.
 Both values are `uint128`, so the cast in `_enforceSlippageLimitAndDailyLoss` is safe.
 See `BaseSlippageHooks.sol` lines 186-212 and `IBaseSlippageHooks.sol` lines 13-23.
-103. () Claiming fees is permitted while a vault is paused. `isVaultPaused` and `previewFees` simply expose stored values (see `PriceAndFeeCalculator.sol` lines 305-321). `FeeVault.claimFees` restricts withdrawals to the fee recipient via `onlyFeeRecipient` (see `FeeVault.sol` lines 43-46 and 105-116).
+105. () Claiming fees is permitted while a vault is paused. `isVaultPaused` and `previewFees` simply expose stored values (see `PriceAndFeeCalculator.sol` lines 305-321). `FeeVault.claimFees` restricts withdrawals to the fee recipient via `onlyFeeRecipient` (see `FeeVault.sol` lines 43-46 and 105-116).